jimsjim/jimsjim/README.md

 - 👋 Hi, I’m James Oliech
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning  BSC data science and analytics
+- 🌱 I’m currently learning  BSC data science and analytics at Jommo Kenyatta University of Agriculture and Technology.
 - 💞️ I’m looking to collaborate on coding projects
 - 📫 How to reach me ajinius33@gmail.com